Kelly Ripa Stuns In Animal Print Dress & Cowboy Hat For ‘Late’ Bachelorette Party

 “Enjoyed watching your show today,” a third Instagrammer commented on the photo.

-Previously, The Inquisitr shared that Kelly posted another photo from her trip to Vegas on her own social media page.
+The Inquisitr previously reported that Kelly posted another photo from her trip to Vegas on her own social media page.
 In the image, the mother of three posed for a rare photo with her father and her Uncle Romeo.
 It comes as no shock that the post amassed over 78,000 likes in addition to well over 800 comments.

 Delivered To Your INBOX